Davidasx/wikimirror/README.md

 ## How to Build
 Create **two** CloudFlare Workers.
 Put `image.js` into one and `main.js` into the other.
 Then, assign them with your own domain names.

-Replace `wiki-img.davidx.top` with the domain name that you assigned for worker `image.js` and `wiki.davidx.top` for the one with `main.js`.
+Replace `wiki-img.davidx.top` with the domain name that you assigned for `image.js` and `wiki.davidx.top` for `main.js`.

-Enjoy!
+Visit the domain name assigned for `main.js` to use.

 ## Known Issues
 - Doesn't support login/editing.
 (IP is banned and login has problems).